fork-testing/forkme/README.md

 steps.

 * Fork this repository
+    - Click the fork-button in the top-right corner
 * Clone your fork
     - Verify that you've cloned your fork and not this repository by running `git remote -v`; you should see